LucasZick/Guesser/README.md

-Python interactive guesser that works like a guessing game.
+Interactive Python guessing game that works by challenging and being challenged by the algorithm!